 Word of Weed-Killer Caution:

-Certain Liquid “Broad-spectrum” herbicides, such as the brand – Roundup – will target Any plants they come in contact with, including grasses.
-These herbicides are typically used on sidewalks, gravel beds, or other areas where plants should not grow.
+Certain Liquid “Broad-spectrum” herbicides, such as Roundup’s Weed & Grass Killer – will kill Any plants it comes in contact with, including grasses.
+This herbicide is typically used on sidewalks, gravel beds, or other areas where you don’t want plants to grow.

-1) “Identify” The Type of Weed
+1) “Identify” The Type of Weed:

 The first step in getting rid of active weeds is to identify them.
 Once you know what you’re dealing with, you can select the proper chemical treatment to apply to weeds and eliminate them.